 I cringe every single time I walk into a shelter and see adult cats or a group of kittens housed inside of an aquarium like cage with little room to explore or toys to play with.
 I have seen 10 pound male cats jammed into a 4 square foot cage with only one spot to sleep and 5 kittens packed into a 9 square foot cage for the 5 of them which I do not consider acceptable by any stretch of imagination.
 These cats often end up sick with herpes virus due to stress.
 It is obvious that some animal control facilities have little choice due to funding, management and other factors beyond their control but specialized rescues and more advanced animal shelters really have no excuse not to evolve.
 Also I feel like that animal control facilities can still provide toys and enrichment at the very least.
 Some facilities do not even offer basic deworming which costs only pennies per cat so I cannot say that I am surprised.

-At Cuddle Cat Rescue it has been our mission from the very beginning to avoid small cages because they are boring and offer no enrichment opportunities for the cat in the long term.
+At the rescue I run it has been our mission from the very beginning to avoid small cages because they are boring and offer no enrichment opportunities for the cat in the long term.
 When the cat finally gets picked up by a potential adopter the cat is too starved for adventure that they pay little attention to the person.
 You always want to provide a better place for them than where they came from or you are doing them no favors.
 The smallest cage we are willing to house an adult cat in is about 8 square feet and the smallest we use for a kitten is 5 square feet.
 We will go down in size only if the kitten has a bone fracture that requires strict confinement.
 We try to give each adult 12 square feet and each kitten around 4-6 square feet each.
 The Department of Agriculture guidelines state that each cat under 8.8 pounds will need 3 square feet and that each cat over that will need 4 square feet.
 I think as animal advocates that we need to strive toward not just meeting the minimum standard.

 We have mostly switched over to using a 100 square foot kitten room for our kittens and large enclosures for our adult cats.
 We do have several 25 square foot enclosures set aside for more kittens as needed for overflow.
 Giving the adoptable cats more room to run, roam, play and socialize will increase their health and happiness which is priceless.
 Taking proper care of the cats in your care is all about allowing them to express natural species like behavior which is impossible in small cages.
 The enclosures we use are 25 square feet and were only about $400 each.
-We do not make much money at Cuddle Cat Rescue and even I think that $400 is not very much for a long term housing structure that is durable and easy to install in one hour or less with one person.
+We do not make much money and even I think that $400 is not very much for a long term housing structure that is durable and easy to install in one hour or less with one person.
 Or if a shelter has only small stainless steel cages – the can use a specialized piece of equipment to cut a hole and combine the two cages with a portal.

 Cats Benefit From: